Smell Diagnostics Diagnose Infections By Analyzing Exhaled Breath.

 Using the Nose and its Equivalent as a Diagnostic Tool

-In this full-length doctor's interview, Bill Hanson, M.D., explains how doctors are using computerized noses to diagnose infections by analyzing exhaled breath.
+In this full-length doctor's interview, William Hanson, M.D., explains how doctors are using computerized noses to diagnose infections by analyzing exhaled breath.

 How did you get involved with the electronic nose?

 Dr. Hanson: The way I got involved, interestingly enough, and I hesitate to admit this, I was reading the Wall Street Journal, and about seven or eight years ago, they had an article on electronic noses, sort of generically, and one of the devices was a device from a company in England.
 I approached the company, and I said I would be very interested in using your electronic nose as a potential diagnostic tool in medicine.

 Physicians going way, way back to the dawn of time used their noses to smell people’s breath, urine and bodies to diagnose diseases, so I thought that there might be something that we could use medically in today’s very high-tech environment.
 As it turns out, we’ve been able to use this handheld device, which is very suited to the medical environment.

 How long have you been working with it now?

 Dr. Hanson: Seven or eight years, I think.

 How, in that amount of time, have you seen the allocation of it change or what you know about what it is capable of doing?

 Dr. Hanson: We originally wanted to test this in patients on ventilators, and the reason to do that is when you have patients who are breathing into a tube, you don’t have to worry about bacteria in the teeth or bad breath or whatever.